namratapandit/python-project1/README.md

 # python-project1
 My first project on python
+Basis of python - creating a simple hello world app